 Can I file a personal injury claim against a Lakeland homeowner?

 Most often, personal injury claims against Lakeland homeowners involve some type of premises liability accident—dangerous stairs, a home in poor repair, or a dangerous swimming pool, for example.
 Most homeowners carry property insurance that, in addition to providing some compensation for damage to the home itself, may also offer financial compensation to anyone who suffers a serious injury on the property.

-If you suffered injuries in an accident on a Lakeland property, you have the right to file a personal injury claim against the homeowner’s insurance policy.
-The homeowner may try to discourage you, since your claim could cause their rates to go up.
+If you suffered injuries in an accident on a Lakeland, FL property, you have the right to file a personal injury case against the homeowner’s insurance policy.
+The homeowner may try to discourage you since your claim can cause their rates to go up.
 However, if the homeowner’s negligence led to your accident and your injuries, you have the right to compensation for your accident-related expenses.
-It’s not fair for you to have to struggle to pay your medical bills and manage your other accident-related costs if your injuries are someone else’s fault.
+It’s not fair for you to have to struggle to pay your medical expenses and manage your other accident-related costs if your injuries are someone else’s fault.

-6. How long does it take to receive compensation for a Lakeland personal injury claim?
+How long does it take to receive compensation for a personal injury claim?